niloymridul/d287-java-frameworks/README.md

 ```
 ## D - Add an “About” page to the application to describe your chosen customer’s company to web viewers and include naviga�on to and from the “About” page and the main screen.
 I have done the following:
+Filename: mainscreen.html
-- I redited some of the lines in the mainscreen.html file to have it look better grammatically.
-The one below is line 88.
+- Line 88 - I redited some of the lines in the mainscreen.html file to have it look better grammatically.
 ````
 <td>Makes all axles and angles possible while driving.(Comes in both directions for turning.)</td>
 ````
+Filename: mainscreen.html
-- This line is 173.
-Again, both the line down below and the one above changes the writing but has little to no impact on
+- Line 173 - Again, both the line down below and the one above changes the writing but has little to no impact on
 functionality.
 ````
 <p> Or use the email down below if you have any questions.</p>
 ````
+Filename: mainscreen.html
-- I also added a button function on line 175 as usually the bottom of the website is where people find the
+- Line 175 - I also added a button function as usually at the bottom of the website is where people find the
 about page describing the company.
 ````
  <a href="/about" class="btn btn-info">About Car Central</a>
 ````
+Filename: about.html
-- I then created the about.html file which was copied and re-edited from the mainscreen.html file.
+- Line 1 to 56 - I then created the about.html file which was copied and re-edited from the mainscreen.html file.
 Here is the code as I had added the styling from the mainscreen page to be consistent with the color schemes.
 I also wrote a short blurb regarding the company and added a button to return the main page.
-Please note the lines are from 1 to 56 of the file.
  This also includes a button to return to the mainscreen page.
 ````
 <!DOCTYPE html>
 <html lang="en" xmlns:th="http://www.thymeleaf.org">